Oracle DBA Best Practices

 FROM dba_synonyms

-WHERE owner = 'PUBLIC';
+WHERE owner = 'PUBLIC'

-31. Is auditing enabled?
 SQL> show parameter audit

 SELECT MAX(logoff$time)